 Jobs have four types of items: Timed, Fixed Cost, Mileage, and Quantity.
 Those items correspond to line items on an invoice.
 You can track unpaid invoices through the use of the Invoices Report View to see which invoices have not been paid yet.

 You can organize the information about your clients by their names, addresses, or even their hourly rates.
 The software supports Multi-currency so you can set different currencies for different clients.

 The desktop tool is $39.95 and runs on OSX 10.7 and higher.

 Harvest is a versatile time management tool that can be used on devices running Mac, PC, Android, or iOS.

 With Harvest, you can track the number of different projects at the same time even if they contain different tasks and charge different rates.
-It is a great option for freelancers and teams as well.
+It is an excellent option for freelancers and teams as well.
 Project managers can assign tasks to a project to specific team members.

 Harvest can also generate detailed reports and create quick invoices that retrieve project hours and expenses instantly.

 Harvest integrates quickly and smoothly with other applications such as Basecamp for added functionality.